ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 **Hardware** - See `board`.

-**htrun** - An Mbed OS command used to drive test binary flashing, device reset and test execution.
+**htrun** - An Mbed OS command used to drive test binary flashing, hardware reset and test execution.

 ## I